YiNanKai/chrome-extension-download-helper/README.md

 # Download Helper
 ## About
 This is a chrome extension to help you download the document in the current page, including PDF, DOCX, PPT for now
+## How it works
+Access the current page DOM, and find all the `a` elements which its `href` attribute contains specific file type.
+Then add these link to the dialog.

+Dialog use Angular framework.
 ## Install
 - Download the zip and uncompress it
 - Open extension page in Chrome